Skynetjosh98/alx-low_level_programming/0x00-hello_world/README.md

-a script that compiles a  c file but doesnt link
+script to generate the assemply code and save it to an output file